ElementsProject/peerswap/docs/setup_cln.md

 ## Config file

-In order to run `peerswap` add following lines to your the core-lightning config file:
+In order to run `peerswap` add following lines to your the CLN config file:

 ```bash